-Trigeminal neuralgia (tic doloreaux) is a rare disorder of the fifth cranial (trigeminal) nerve manifest by sharp, shooting electrical-type pains usually on one side of the face.
+Trigeminal neuralgia (tic doloreaux) is a rare disorder of the fifth cranial (trigeminal) nerve, manifested by sharp, shooting electrical-type pains usually on one side of the face.
 It is triggered by minor stimuli, often chewing, talking or feeling cold wind on the face.
-Trigeminal neuralgia is almost always caused by a small blood vessel pushing against the trigeminal nerve.
-Hemifacial spasm entails the involvement of the seventh cranial nerve (facial nerve) with involuntary spasms of part or all of one side of the face.
+Trigeminal neuralgia is almost always caused by a small blood vessel pushing against the origin of the trigeminal nerve at the brainstem.

 To view the animation Trigeminal Neuralgia, click here.